SharonFogel8/PlanIt/README.md

 ## :information_source: About
 PlanIt is the ultimate event planning tool!
-Our app lets you effortlessly create and manage private events with all the details you need, from guest lists and budgets to locations and suppliers.
+This app lets you effortlessly create and manage private events with all the details you need, from guest lists and budgets to locations and suppliers.
 Plus, with features like a collaborative partner manager and a customizable to-do list, you can stay on top of everything with ease.
 PlanIt makes event planning stress-free and fun!
 <br/>